-When you have created a reactivation key, you can use it with the rhnreg\ks command line utility.
+For traditional clients, after you have created a reactivation key, you can use it with the rhnreg_ks command line utility.
 This command re-registers the client and restore its Uyuni settings.
-You can only use a reactivation key once.

-You can combine reactivation keys with activation keys to aggregate the settings of multiple keys for a single system profile.
+On traditional clients, you can combine reactivation keys with activation keys to aggregate the settings of multiple keys for a single system profile.
 For example: